 Food is an integral part of the culture and pace of life in Barcelona.
 If you are a foodie, the city is guaranteed to win you over!
 Think relaxed tapas on a hot afternoon, or delicious seafood straight from the ocean.

-After arriving at the Sonder hotel I tried some local tapas delicacies at its in-house restaurant, Casa Luz, overlooking the Plaça de la Universitat.
+I tried some local tapas delicacies at Restaurante Casa Luz, overlooking the Plaça de la Universitat.
 The combination of Catalonian meats, cheeses, olive oils, breads and fish, complemented with a regional wine, is just irresistible.

 Around the city there are hundreds upon hundreds of tapas restaurants where you can stop for an al fresco experience in the sunshine.
 I enjoyed a charcuterie platter and a fried aubergine dish with a glass of Catalonian craft beer at a cosy little place called Tallers 76.